Showing 49–49 of 49 results

 Basically, Hanika guitars can be divided into four different series: Basic Class, Middle Class, Upper Class, and Master Class.

 The basic class already includes guitars that are made of solid tonewoods.
 In addition, they have a bridge saddle made of bone.
 In addition, the mechanics work very precisely.
-Therefore, this series is ideal for ambitious beginner.
+Therefore, this series is ideal for the ambitious beginner.

 The mid-range offers a selection of classical guitars with even more noble materials.
 In this series, the focus is on the essentials.
 At the same time, a wide selection of woods allows playing pleasure for every guitarist with high demands.
 The puristic appearance is perfectly matched to the noble sound.